speedmax/h2o-php/README.md

         sorry, you are too young for that.
     {% endif %}

-### for tag
+### The "for" tag

-For tag will iterate over a array of items.
+`for` tags allow iteratation over an array of items.

     {% for task in tasks %}
         {{ task }}
     {% endfor %}

-Above will print all the tasks.
+The above snippet will print out each "task" in the "tasks" array.

 Template inheritance
 ------------------------
-H2o supports template inheritance, it is very powerful and the concept is easy to understand.
+H2o supports template inheritance.
+Inheritance allows you to factor out a lot of common code that would otherwise be duplicated across most of your templates.

-Template inheritance is implemented using block, extends tag, for programmers who is familiar with object oriented principles this is easy.
+Template inheritance is implemented using the `block` and `extends` tags, with child templates *extending* their parent templates.
+**Word of Caution:**
+ * H2o templates only support single inheritance (just like PHP!), and currently do not support deep inheritance chains.

-Quote from Django doc
+Quote from the Django docs:
 > ... a base skeleton template that contains all the common elements of your
 > site and defines blocks that child templates can override.

 *Example:*

-_base.html_ - to define the base structure of the page.
+_base.html_ - defines the base structure of our pages.

     <html>
      <head><title>{%block title %}This is a page title {% endblock %}</title></head>